 During a financial crisis, the first priority of any business would be to reduce any and all costs in order to maximize profit; a sound tactic is the first rule of conducting business.

 From compulsory unpaid leave to pay cuts and even layoffs, employees are often the first to bear the brunt of any cost-cutting measures within their organizations.

-For example, laying off several dozen employees may on the short-term significantly reduce salary costs.
-However doing so may result in remaining employees having to pick up the slack which in turn affects productivity and employee efficiency.
+For example, laying off several dozen employees may in the short term significantly reduce salary costs.
+However, doing so may result in remaining employees having to pick up the slack which in turn affects productivity and employee efficiency.

 The costs of having to re-hire and re-train new employees at a later period typically end up costing more in terms of time and money spent.